tianchengXu/Predict-Loan-Defaults/index.md

 <img width="510" alt="image" src="https://user-images.githubusercontent.com/63265930/173683961-c6387b8c-b1a3-4619-a561-2f5bde5ac6bf.png">

 ### Modeling Process
 We first started with K-means clustering.
-When we tried to select the k for K-means, we introduced the idea of regularization via information criteria (IC).
+When we tried to select the k for K-means, we introduced the idea of regularization via Lasso Regression (L1 Regularization).
 Based on the HDIC result, our most optimal k value is 17.
 However, both BIC and AIC have optimal k values over 50, which may lead to severe overfitting since our dataset contains over 252,000 observations.

 K-means clustering is an unsupervised method, and we would like to go on and see other supervised methods before jumping to an conclusion.